skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 game as a normal player using Endo.
 Joe's character stayed on Grey Moor, and the rest of us sailed to Golgotha in northern Dunlock.
 The party battled an army of the undead, saved the land, and made level 5.
-I became the DM again, keeping Endo as an NPC that travelled with the party.
+I became the DM again, keeping Endo as an NPC that traveled with the party.
 The party sailed for Mar Talos, but got shipwrecked on Mar Tesaro, which our third campaign is now taking place.